willyg302/blog/app/posts/2014-11-07-four-things-computer-science-should-teach.md

 The other typical example is the assignment on writing getters and setters for properly encapsulated Java classes.
 Ooh look, I set `x` to 19 and when I called `getX()` it returned 19!
 Success!

 In practice tests are never that simple.
-There are all sorts of considerations like mocking objects, functions, and return calls, finding edge cases, linting, etc. This requires a project complex enough to warrant such testing concepts, and I wouldn't expect to see such a project in most of my classes.
+There are all sorts of considerations like mocking objects, functions, and return calls, finding edge cases, linting, etc. This requires a project complex enough to warrant these testing concepts, and I wouldn't expect to see such a project in most of my classes.
 One plausible solution is to give students a fairly large completed project that has errors riddled throughout, and task them with writing tests to uncover and subsequently fix the errors.

 ## How to Google